Life Insurance with High Blood Pressure.

 Which is actually a good thing…

-Because if your blood pressure doesn’t meet one of the requirements above, that does not necessarily mean that you won’t be eligible for coverage, it just means that you’ll probably only qualify for what is called a “Table” rating.
+Because if your blood pressure doesn’t meet one of the requirements above, that does not necessarily mean that you won’t be eligible for coverage, it just means that you’ll probably be classified as a “high risk” applicant..